matthoskins1980/Flask-Tus/README.md

 # Flask-Tus
 Flask Extension implementing the Tus.io server protocol

+As of May, 2020, I am using this code in a production enterprise application running on Google Compute Engine with Uppy as the frontend (Javascript client).
+YMMV, but I'm confident this _can_ work.
+The code could use some work, but it does in fact work.

 ## Prerequisites (redis)

 Currently flask-tus is reliant on a local redis server.
 This is used for caching information about